SORMAS-Foundation/SORMAS-Project/docs/SERVER_SETUP.md

 ### Sormas installation

 * Optional: Open ``server-setup.sh`` in a text editor to customize the install paths, database access and ports for the server.
 The default ports are 6080 (HTTP), 6081 (HTTPS) and 6048 (admin). **Important:** Do not change the name of the database user.
-The pre-defined name is used in the statements executed in the database.
+The predefined name is used in the statements executed in the database.
 * Set up the database and a Payara domain for SORMAS by executing the setup script: ``sudo -s ./server-setup.sh`` Press enter whenever asked for it
 * **IMPORTANT**: Make sure the script executed successfully.
 If anything goes wrong you need to fix the problem (or ask for help), then delete the created domain directory and re-execute the script.
 * **IMPORTANT**: Adjust the SORMAS configuration for your country in /opt/domains/sormas/sormas.properties